 Sing for Water London

-Sing for Water started in 2002 as part of the annual Totally Thames festival.
-Each year 500 people from choirs across the UK join forces to perform in the Scoop, right next to the River Thames.
-The incredible atmosphere, electric crowd and picturesque location make it a day to remember.
+Each year around 500 people from choirs across the UK join forces to perform in the Scoop, right next to the River Thames – where the incredible atmosphere, electric crowd and picturesque location make it a day to remember!

-Before Chiswe had clean water, the children often fell sick with illnesses like diarrhoea caused by drinking dirty water.
-Or they would sacrifice their time in school to go in search of cleaner sources.
+Before Chiswe had a source of clean water, children often fell sick with illnesses like diarrhoea caused by drinking dirty water.
+Or, they would have to sacrifice their time in school to go in search of cleaner sources.

-Now, with a water kiosk in the village, the children are healthier, happier and can enjoy their time in class and playing with friends.
+Now, with a water kiosk in the village, the children here are healthier and happier, free to enjoy their time in class and playing with friends.